 Student:

-Clinical Instru etor:
+Clinical Instructor:

-Unit Objective: Students will identify community supports and discharge options or needs for patients/clients and/or caregivers.
+Unit Objective : Students will identify community supports and discharge options or needs for patients/clients and/or caregivers.

 Unit Organization and Guidelines: Students will be assigned one (1) case from the Clinical Instructor's caseload at the start of the clinical day (note: these may be the same patients/clients the student has worked with on previous units).
-Students are to investigate community support and discharge options, which meet the individual needs of the patients/clients or the caregivers of those patients/clients.
+Students are to investigate community support and discharge options (Health Care Disparities and Social Determinates of Health), which meet the individual needs of the patients/clients or the caregivers of those patients/clients.
 Students are to prepare this information as though they were presenting to a group of healthcare providers with discharge recommendations.

-- Identify multiple resources to assist with problem solving - Obtain information relevant to providing a solution to the unit objective - With guidance and collaboration interpret that information - Provide discharge recommendations as if they were planning discharge with another healthcare provider - Locate general information important to the patient/client or caregiver about community supports in the immediate area - Anticipate how the expected discharge environment (i.e., skilled nursing, home, outpatient services, community resources) may affect the Physical Therapy Plan of Care
+- Identify multiple resources to assist with problem solving - Obtain information relevant to providing a solution to the unit objective - With guidance and collaboration interpret that information - Provide discharge recommendations as if they were planning discharge with another healthcare provider - Locate general information important to the patient/client or caregiver about community supports in the immediate area that address health care disparities and social determinants of health for the case. - Anticipate how the expected discharge environment (i.e., skilled nursing, home, outpatient services, community resources) may affect the Physical Therapy Plan of Care